cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 # Step 6: Add a web client for the human player

-> This part of the tutorial follows [step 5](./5-human-player.md), make sure you've gone through it before starting this one.
+> This part of the tutorial follows [step 5](./5-human-player.md), make sure we've gone through it before starting this one.
 Alternatively the completed step 5 can be retrieved from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps).

 In this step of the tutorial, we will go over a web client implementation, to enable Humans to play RPS, while being able to take advantage of various web technologies.

 ## Prerequisites

-To develop a web client, you will need a working installation of Node.js, you can get download and install this from
+To develop a web client, we will need a working installation of Node.js.
+You can download and install this from:

 https://nodejs.org/en/download/